Circumstances that require documentation:

 Changes to visa or passport requirements that make it impossible to travel to the destination.
 This doesn’t include lost or expired travel documents.

-Natural disasters that prevent the guest from traveling to or from the destination, or that make it unsafe to host guests.
+Natural disasters that prevent the guest from traveling to or from the destination, or that make it unsafe to receive guests.
 Examples include:

 - Severe storms